talmolab/stac-mjx/README.md

    conda env config vars set MUJOCO_GL=osmesa PYOPENGL_PLATFORM=osmesa conda deactivate && conda activate base
    ```
-   To ensure all of the above changes are encapsulated in your Jupyter kernel, a create a new kernel with:
+   To ensure all of the above changes are encapsulated in your Jupyter kernel, create a new kernel with:
    ```bash
    conda install ipykernel
    python -m ipykernel install --user --name stac-mjx-env --display-name "Python (stac-mjx-env)"